 New Parent information

 We hope that you enjoy the virtual tour of the school that can be found on our home page.
-If you are looking for a school for your little one to join in September 2022, we hope you find all the information that you are looking for on our website and below.
+If you are looking for a school for your child to join, we hope you find all the information that you are looking for on our website and below.
 Please visit our events page for a selection of photos showing a flavour of the school.
+You can also read our most recent Ofsted inspection.

 We think you'll also enjoy the film made about the school by a group of the children a couple of years ago.